JVital2013/vitality-goes/README.md

 Home Assistant is a free and open-source smart home control system.
 You can use Vitality GOES as a "Weather Provider" in Home Assistant; [look here](docs/home-assistant.md) for more.

 ## Creating configs for other satellites
-Vitality GOES is centered around data from the GOES-16/18 satellites, but other satellites will likely work with it.
+You can use Vitality GOES to view images from other satellites not included in the sample configs.
 Here's how to set it up:

 * Make sure your images end with a timestamp like `{time:%Y%m%dT%H%M%SZ}`, and are a JPG or PNG file.
 Depending on the satellite/software, you may need to rewrite the file names after receiving them to match the expected format.
 * Configure all desired images in the `abi.ini` or `meso.ini` config files (even if your sat of choice doesn't technically use an ABI).